mehcode/atom-project-util/README.md

-# Atom Project Switch
+# Atom Project Util

-Atom library to switch projects in the same window.
+Atom library that provides project utilities.
+Primarily switching in the same window.
 This is its own library because there are a number of nuances that would better serve the community to be addressed in a single location (and then each package that would like the functionality can just use this library).